Aenon Baptist is part of the Baptist Union

 Baptists affirm that ‘Jesus is Lord’.
 He is Lord over our individual lives, the life of each church, and the life of the whole world.

-The Bible is described as the 'Word of God' because Baptists believe that its writers were inspired by God's Spirit.
-As such, it has authority to guide both what we believe and how we live our lives.
+The Bible is described as the ‘Word of God’, and Baptists believe that its writers were inspired by God’s Holy Spirit.
+As such, it has authority to guide both what we believe and how we live our lives, and for this reason preaching and teaching the scriptures of the Old and New Testaments is central to Baptist worship.

 Baptists believe that everyone that attends a Baptist church has a role to play and can use their God-given skills and talents for the good of the church and the community.
 These gifts include teaching, evangelism, social action, pastoral care, prayer, healing, taking part in worship, administration or hospitality.